happydasch/nspanel_haui/docs/panels/popup_notify.md

 The notification popup can also execute a callback on close to notify other parts about the notification result.
 In the callback the button states are available (which button was pressed).

 When a button is visible and pressed then the panel will get closed.
+If close_on_button is False then notification stays open on press.

 ## Config